khayal-ai/Heart-Disease-Prediction/README.md

 - Decision Tree was significantly faster
 - Trade-off observed between accuracy and efficiency

+## Conclusion
-## KNN provides better accuracy but is computationally expensive.
+KNN provides better accuracy but is computationally expensive.
-## Decision Tree is faster and more scalable for large datasets.
+Decision Tree is faster and more scalable for large datasets.